-The CN&CG Committee is currently comprised of three members, Jamie Mendola, George Raveling and Yelena Katchko.
-The majority of CN&CG Committee members are independent directors.
-The Board is confident that any potential risk of the non-independent directors being unable to exercise impartial judgment would be mitigated by the fact that the majority of the committee members are independent directors.
+The CN&CG Committee is currently comprised of three members, Hector De La Torre, George Raveling and Yelena Katchko.
+All members of the CN&CG Committee are independent directors, all of whom the Board believes have direct and indirect expertise, experience and education relevant to their role as members thereof.

-The CN&CG Committee performs the following functions, among other things: (a) develops and updates a long-term plan for the composition of the Board that takes into consideration the current strengths, competencies, skills and experience of the Board members, retirement dates and the strategic direction of the Company, and reports to the Board thereon periodically; (b) undertakes on a periodic basis an examination of the size of the Board, with a view to determining the impact of the number of directors, the effectiveness of the Board, and recommends to the Board, if necessary, a reduction or increase in the size of the Board; (c) endeavours, in consultation with the Chair of the Board (or Lead Director, if applicable), to seek to ensure that an appropriate system is in place to evaluate the effectiveness of the Board as a whole as well as the committees of the Board, with a view to ensuring that they are fulfilling their respective responsibilities and duties; (d) in consultation with the Chair of the Board (or Lead Director, if applicable), and the Chief Executive Officer, annually or as required, recruits and identifies individuals qualified to become new Board members and recommends to the Board new director nominees for the next annual meeting of Shareholders; and (e) in consultation with the Chair of the Board (or Lead Director, if applicable), annually or as required, recommends to the Board the individual directors to serve on the various committees.
+The CN&CG Committee performs the following functions, among other things: (a) develops and updates a long-term plan for the composition of the Board that takes into consideration the current strengths, competencies, skills and experience of the Board members, retirement dates and the strategic direction of the Company, and reports to the Board thereon periodically; (b) undertakes on a periodic basis an examination of the size of the Board, with a view to determining the impact of the number of directors, the effectiveness of the Board, and recommends to the Board, if necessary, a reduction or increase in the size of the Board; (c) endeavours, in consultation with the Chair of the Board (or Lead Director, if applicable), to seek to ensure that an appropriate system is in place to evaluate the effectiveness of the Board as a whole as well as the committees of the Board, with a view to ensuring that they are fulfilling their respective responsibilities and duties; (d) in consultation with the Chair of the Board (or Lead Director, if applicable), and the Chief Executive Officer, annually or as required, recruits and identifies individuals qualified to become new Board members and recommends to the Board new director nominees for the next annual meeting of Shareholders; and (e) in consultation with the Chair of the Board (or Lead Director, if applicable), recommends to the Board (or Lead Director, if applicable), recommends to the Board new director nominees for the next annual meeting of Shareholders; and (e) in consultation with the Chair of the Board (or Lead Director, if applicable), recommends to the Board (or Lead Director), annually or as required, recruits and identifies individuals qualified to become new Board members and recommends to the Board (or Lead Director, if applicable), and (e) in consultation with the Chair of the Board (or Lead Director), annually or as required, recruits and identifies individuals of Shareholders; and (e) in consultation with the Chair of the Board (or Lead Director), annually